 Diamond: a blessing for success and wealth.

-Basket: a symbol of the fisherman’s basket representing hope of a plentiful catch.
+Basket: a symbol of the fisherman’s basket representing the hope of a plentiful catch.

 6. Always in Vogue